 The Price shall be as indicated on invoices provided by the Seller to the Buyer in respect of Goods supplied; or

 The Price shall be the Seller’s current Price at the date of delivery of the Goods; or

 The Price of the Goods shall be the Seller’s quoted Price which shall be binding upon the Seller provided that the Buyer shall accept the Seller’s quote within one calendar month.

-Exclusions: gift vouchers, iTunes, software, freight, donations, phone top-ups, phone cards, prepaid postal, fotofinish, wsprint, printicular and insurance policies.
-Online Only, up to $2,000.
+Exclusions: Tech Products, gift vouchers, software, freight, donations, prepaid postal, fotofinish, wsprint, printicular and insurance policies.

 Payment will be made by the Buyer using any one the following credit cards: Amex, Visa, MasterCard, Q Card or Diners.
 PartPay Limited is an external payment service provider.